Avoiding Time Theft in a Work from Home Company

 It is worth to note that time theft is not exclusive to employees.
 Employers can steal time too by asking employees to work extra hours without compensating them for it.
 In particular, time theft can be in a form of unnecessary meetings in disguise.
 This gives employees inadequate time to complete their tasks causing a delay on deliverables.

-Thankfully, you can battle time theft at your work from home company head-on through time-tracking apps.
+Thankfully, you can battle time theft through time-tracking apps.
 These tools will help your staff get the work done while providing strategic monitoring solutions for your work from home company:

 1. Hubstaff is a time tracking software that can allow your work from home company to manage the productivity level and workflow of your home-based team.
 Additionally, it’s great how it allows you to track time on Windows, Macs, and Android and Apple devices.